 Meet and Greet Your Students

-Standing at your classroom door to greet your students when they arrive to class is one of the easiest things you can do to connect with your students and requires very little effort.
-You don’t have to come up with a secret handshake to do with each student (although that would be fun), your smiling face first thing goes a long way.
-Smiling is contagious!
-When the main adult they have contact with at school seems happy to see them (even if you’re not) it sets the tone.
+One of the easiest things you can do is greet your students as they arrive.
+You don’t need a secret handshake (although that would be fun).
+Your smiling face goes a long way.
+It’s contagious!
+When the main adult they have contact with at school seems happy to see them (even if you’re not), it sets a positive tone.

-Using student’s first names as you greet them also further strengthens the connection.
-They feel seen and for some kids it may be the only time that day they hear their name being said.
-Or it is the only time they hear their name without a request or reprimand attached to it.
+Using first names as you greet students further strengthens connections.
+They feel seen and for some kids, it may be the only time that day they hear their name in a positive light.

-It’s also a great time to ask some students about their lives outside of school as they come in.
+During greetings, ask about lives outside of school.
 Ask about their soccer game the night before or what they played last night with their sister.
-It would take way too much time to do this every class with every student.
-That is unrealistic!
-But every little interaction that happens between bells is a step forward.
+It would be impossible to do this with each student each time they enter the class, but every little interaction that happens between bells is a step forward.

-Even with little research having been done in this area it just seems like common sense.
-Don’t we all like to be acknowledged and feel like we are seen?
+Even with little research having been done in this area, it just seems like common sense.
+We all like to be acknowledged and feel seen.

 Talk is Cheap

 Find opportunities to talk informally with students.
 That could be while walking down the halls, at lunch, at recess and breaks or even at the end of the day while they walk out of the school to head home.
 Find out what they like to do, what they are interested in, what you have in common.

 Start off the day with an informal five-minute classroom chat.
 Give students five minutes before the lesson starts to catch up with friends and peers in the class.
 Students get a chance to connect with others and get their news out of the way so that they are ready to learn.